SUM-UP: Detecting Receptivity for mHealth Interventions

 • Timing matters as much as content

 The same intervention message delivered at a detected “receptive” moment dramatically outperformed messages delivered randomly — without changing a single word.
-This is the paper’s central proof-of-concept: in mHealth, when you deliver can matter as much as what you deliver.

 +36% just-in-time response (static) +32% conversation engagement